johnstonskj/johnstonskj.github.io/diving.md

 computer.

-Our next adventure, an [Aggressor](https://aggressor.com/) live-aboard trip to the Derawan Islands (Kepulauan Derawan), stay tuned for a trip report.
+Our next adventure, an [Aggressor](https://aggressor.com/) live-aboard trip to the Derawan Islands (Kepulauan Derawan) in Indonesia, stay tuned for a trip report.

 ## Certifications